micro-manager/micro-manager.github.io/_pages/EvidentIX85.md

 **Offset Lens:**

 The ZDC offset lens can be controlled independently as a stage device, allowing fine adjustment of the ZDC focal plane.

+**ZDC Virtual Offset:**

+This virtual Z-drive can be used to record the offset at various locations.
+Record the ZDCVirtualOffset mode using the AF-Workflow-Mode setting "Find-Focus-With-Offset", and make sure to record the position of the ZDCVirtualOffset in the posiiom list.

 ### Nosepiece